Pensions – Tax Treatment on Death

 IHT and pension funds

-Pension death benefits can be subject to inheritance tax (IHT).
-This will be the case if the member has control over who the beneficiaries will be as HMRC will take the view that essentially the death benefits form part of the member’s estate for IHT.
+Pension death benefits may be subject to inheritance tax (IHT).
+This will be the case for example if the member has control over who the beneficiaries will be as HMRC will take the view that essentially the death benefits form part of the member’s estate for IHT.

 Income tax charges on pension funds

-Under the revised rules, anyone who dies under the age of 75 is able to give their defined contribution pension fund to anyone completely tax free, whether it is in a drawdown account or untouched.
+When an individual dies under the age of 75, their defined contribution pension fund can pass income tax free, whether it is in a drawdown account or untouched to any person.
+This includes a trust.

 The fund can be paid out as a lump sum to a beneficiary or taken out by the beneficiary through a ‘flexi-access drawdown account’.

 Those aged 75 or over when they die will be able to pass their defined contribution pension fund to any beneficiary who will then be able to draw down on it as income or as a lump sum at their marginal rate of income tax.
-On death after age 75 the benefits can be paid as a lump sum to a trust with a 45% tax charge.
+Alternatively, the benefits can be paid as a lump sum to a trust with a 45% tax charge.

 Tax treatment of inherited annuities